What Is Sodium Benzoate?

 - Vegetables (nothing pickled)

 - Pressed fruit juice

 Your body doesn’t accumulate sodium benzoate.
-Rather, you metabolize and excrete it in your urine within 24 hours, which contributes to its safety.
+Rather, you metabolize it, and it leaves your body in urine within 24 hours.
+That contributes to its safety.

 Still, some people may be more sensitive to this additive.
-Consult a doctor for appropriate testing if you suspect you have an allergy to sodium benzoate.
+Consult a doctor if you suspect you have an allergy to sodium benzoate.